Sale of Homes Policy

 - Those on a strata subdivision, unless the whole block is sold.

-- In areas of major development, FACS may designate a specific sales or marketing strategy other than private treaty, to secure value for money.
+- In areas of major development, DCJ may designate a specific sales or marketing strategy other than private treaty, to secure value for money.
 This includes public auction or tender.
-When this occurs, the local FACS office will document the specific sales approach.
+When this occurs, the local DCJ office will document the specific sales approach.
 Information will be made available to the tenant and other prospective buyers or their agents upon request.

-FACS ‘Conflict of Interest’ rules apply to sales, for example: there will be no family connection or business association between the purchaser and the member of staff who approved the sale.
-Please refer to the FACS Code of Ethical Conduct.
+DCJ ‘Conflict of Interest’ rules apply to sales, for example: there will be no family connection or business association between the purchaser and the member of staff who approved the sale.
+Please refer to the DCJ Code of Ethical Conduct.

 Public housing tenants can apply to buy their homes.
-While FACS is under no obligation to sell the property to the tenant, it will generally sell tenanted properties that:
+While DCJ is under no obligation to sell the property to the tenant, it will generally sell tenanted properties that:

 - are affordable to tenants